-Subtilases [1,2] are an extensive family of serine proteases whose catalytic
+Subtilases [1,2,3] are an extensive family of serine proteases which occur in

 activity is provided by a charge relay system similar to that of the trypsin

 family of serine proteases but which evolved by independent convergent

 evolution.
 The sequence around the residues involved in the catalytic triad

 (aspartic acid, serine and histidine) are completely different from that of

 the analogous residues in the trypsin serine proteases and can be used as

 signatures specific to that category of proteases.
 The subtilase catalytic